Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

 - This season, he's put up 10.1% of the Celtics' attempted field goals, as he's averaging 10.9 per contest.

-- Brogdon's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- Defensively, the 76ers are ranked third in the league, allowing 110.9 points per contest.

-- On defense, the 76ers have conceded 110.9 points per game, which is third-best in the NBA.
+- On the boards, the 76ers are second in the NBA, giving up 41.2 rebounds per game.

-- On the boards, the 76ers have allowed 41.2 rebounds per game, which puts them second in the NBA.
+- In terms of assists, the 76ers are ranked sixth in the league, giving up 24.2 per game.

-- Giving up 24.2 assists per contest, the 76ers are the sixth-ranked squad in the NBA.
+- In terms of 3-pointers, the 76ers are fifth in the league, conceding 11.6 makes per game.

 Malcolm Brogdon vs. the 76ers